servactory/servactory.com/docs/guide/exceptions/success.md

 end
 ```

-Calling this service will immediately succeed in non-production environments.
+This service immediately succeeds in non-production environments.
-This can be especially useful in more complex implementations where there are more conditions to work with.
+Especially useful in complex implementations with multiple conditions.